 They returned to Salt Lake when Brigham Young called the Saints back in 1858.
 Settling in Parowan, Ebenezer started up a cotton business and Jane managed the store.
 By 1860 Ebenezer was a prosperous businessman with stores in Provo, Parowan and Beaver, Utah.
 They were living in Provo by the 1860 census where he served for a short time as Mayor of Provo City but resigned 6 months later.
 He married a second wife and returned to Parowan.
 Ten children were born to this union.
 Jane and Ebenezer were childless.
 During this time period Jane and Ebenezer adopted a girl and named her Martha Catherine Hanks.
 Becoming bitter against the Church, Jane and her child Martha remained in Parowan while Ebenezer moved the rest of his family to Iron City where he had started a mining business.
-Known as an exceptional business woman, Jane invested in a mine that she called "Mother Eve."
+Old Iron Town was founded in 1868 about 22 miles from Cedar City.
+It lasted until 1876.
+Known as an exceptional business woman, Jane invested in a mine that she called "Mother Eve" even though she did not live in Iron City.
 She was interested in flowers, especially roses, winning blue ribbons at county fairs.
 Ebenezer died in 1884 in Hanksville, a community that was named after him.
-Jane died in 1896.
+Jane died in 1896 in Parowan.
 Her obituary stated "She was a remarkable woman and assisted her husband in various enterprises such as the cotton factory in Parowan and also the development of iron in Iron City."

-Sources: Family Search pid# as of 1 Apr, 2022: LZLK-R1N Church and military records, Family histories, Census, Pension
+Sources: Family Search pid# as of January 2025: LZLK-R1N Church and military records, Family histories, Census, Pension